 Important to Remember

-Each market (or coin) has its own market cycle.
-It is important to always know where your coin is within its market cycle.
+Depending on your investing goals, it may be relevant to try to guess where your coin is within its unique market cycle.
 The market cycle often overrides other indicators or patterns.
-For instance, if you notice that there is a bullish pennant on your chart, but you know that your coin is currently in the “Euphoria” stage of the cycle, you would most likely avoid that trade and could sell your assets, depending on your investment horizon.
+For instance, if you notice that there is a bullish pennant on your chart, but you estimate that your coin is potentially in the “Euphoria” stage of the cycle, you may avoid that trade and could sell your assets, depending on your investment horizon.